mrxder/WebsiteMalaika/README.md

 # Webpage for Malaika
 [![Build Status](https://travis-ci.com/mrxder/WebsiteMalaika.svg?branch=master)](https://travis-ci.com/mrxder/WebsiteMalaika)

-Malaika is group of people which organices charity events to collect dontaions.
-The mony should be donated to a projeckt for children in afrika.
+Malaika is a charity organisation which organises events to collect donations in order to help orphan children.

 ## Technology
-* This page is bould with jekyll.
+* This page is build with jekyll.
 * It is hosted on AWS S3 and served over CloudFront

 ## How to contribute